 After finding an ATM and getting my cash situation under control, I realized how tired I was from 10 hours of walking and climbing steps.
 I exited through the fortress walls and made my way back to my room in the hills.
 It was a straight climb up 340 stone steps.
 At one point, I could hear my heart pounding in my ears and I had to sit down for a rest.

-When I made it back to the b&b and looked out at my views I knew the suffering was worth it.
+When I made it back to the bed and breakfast and looked out at my views I knew the suffering was worth it.
 I brought my laptop out on to the balcony and reviewed my photos as the sun set over Old Town.
 It was my own little slice of heaven and I couldn't wait to see what day 2 had in store for me.